WinVector/wrapr/extras/tests.md

   * If you want absolute minimal dependencies, do not use any test runner, but instead use `R`'s built-in testing capabilities.
   * It is a good development practice to minimize the unnecessary differences between the developer's environment and the user's environment.
 To my mind this is an argument for distributing your basic tests.  `RUnit` makes distributing tests easy, `testthat` by default does not.
+  * Keep in mind end-users have different needs than package developers, so different test-entry points may be better for each.
   * If you want to emphasize test reporting you may want to consider `unitizer` or `tinytest` (when released).
   * I repeat, in current `R` many user-visible failures are due to environment and undeclared simultaneous package version details.
 Many users like to test a package before investing time coding against it.
 Also, a failing user-run test is in fact a reproducible failure example which can be very valuable in filing issues.
 Having tests present allows a package developer to ask "have you tried the tests?"
+  * Consider: why should a user start work with a package without an easy "start by running the standard tests" introduction?

 ### My current R test setup